nodejs/node/doc/api/esm.md

 The `assert { type: 'json' }` syntax is mandatory; see [Import Assertions][].

-The imported JSON only exposes a `default`.
+The imported JSON only exposes a `default` export.
 There is no support for named exports.
 A cache entry is created in the CommonJS cache to avoid duplication.
 The same object is returned in CommonJS if the JSON module has already been imported from the same path.